-The flexible schedule and eco-friendly features are pretty appealing in the PupJoy Goodie Box, but it’s a little too expensive for many budgets and not suitable for heavy chewer dogs.
+The flexible schedule and eco-friendly features are pretty appealing in the PupJoy Goodie Box, but it’s a little too expensive for many budgets and not suitable for dogs that are heavy chewers.

 Another dog subscription box that we compared to BarkBox was the Pup Mom Crate.
 The unique feature of this box is that it gives you the chance to spoil both yourself and your dog once a month.
 While your dog can chow down on treats and enjoy a new toy, you can benefit from the extra accessories for human companions.
 Along with the canine treats, each box also contains jewelry, mugs, oven mitts, tumblers, and exclusive coupons for special discounts.

-Your subscription can be tailored to both the size and gender of your dog, much like BarkBox.
+Your subscription can be tailored to both the size and sex of your dog, much like BarkBox.

 Delivered to your door once a month, every Pawstruck box contains 10–20 chews.
 The plans can be tailored to suit your dog, just like with BarkBox, whether they’re a large, medium, or small breed depending on their weight.